openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 You will be prompted to:

 1. Select a folder for your solution.
-1. On Linux, you will have the option to create a standalone project or an Azure IoT Edge container project.
-Otherwise, you will only have the option to create an Azure IoT Edge container project.
+1. On Linux, you will have the option to create a [Standalone](#Standalone%20projects) project or an [Azure IoT Edge](#Azure%20IoT%20Edge%20projects) container project.
+Otherwise, you will only have the option to create an [Azure IoT Edge](#Azure%20IoT%20Edge%20projects) container project.
 1. If you choose a container project, you will be prompted to provide your container repository.
 1. You will be prompted to provide a name for your host/enclave.